DaniPerera/Casio_SA75_MIDI/Midi_Keyboard_v2/README.md

-## Casio SA-75 MIDI conversion
+## Casio SA-75 MIDI conversion V2
-I made this project to convert my old Casio keyboard into a MIDI device that works with almost any DAW that supports USB MIDI using an Arduino Pro Micro clone.
+#BETA
+This is the upgraded version of the previous MIDI conversion kit.

-### Features
+*/ ### Features
 - Plug & Play (Does not require any additional software)
 - Should work with most DAWs (Only tested in FL Studio and Ableton Live, but key tested in MidiView).